 7 Ideas to Getting Valuable Backlinks and Building SEO and Domain Authority

 Think about your keywords and what you want to rank for.
 Now think about symbiotic industries that don’t compete directly with you but share a similar audience.
-For instance, a marketing agency who wants to work with small businesses may look into a small business lender.
+For instance, a marketing agency that wants to work with small businesses may look into a small business lender.
 They share the same target market but neither is a direct competitor.

 Do a little keyword research.